How urbanization shapes the planet

 Buildings consume more energy than industry or mobility

-41% of worldwide energy consumption, responsible for one third of greenhouse gas emissions: Buildings are one major part of the worldwide environmental footprint.
-If we’d like to succeed against climate change, sustainable, and energy-efficient buildings need to be part of a global answer.
+Over 40% of worldwide energy consumption, responsible for one third of greenhouse gas emissions: Buildings are a major part of the worldwide environmental footprint.
+If we’d like to succeed against climate change, sustainable, energy-efficient buildings need to be part of a global answer.

-Beside buildings’ environmental impact, there are also economical aspects: Real Estate often is the 2nd largest expense on most organizations’ income statement.
+Beside buildings’ environmental impact, there are also economical aspects: Real estate is often the 2nd largest expense on most organizations’ income statements.
 So buildings can be a critical factor for a company’s success and in the end for the employees’ job security.

 But buildings are far more than that.
-People spend about 90 % of their lives indoors – starting with our birth in hospitals, learning at schools, developing at universities, succeeding in jobs in office buildings.
-Buildings are not just a place for working and living.
-It’s the place where we spend our lives.
+People spend about 90% of their lives indoors – starting with our birth in hospitals, learning in schools, developing at universities, succeeding in jobs in office buildings.
+Buildings are not just spaces for working and living, but the place where we spend our lives.